4d/docs/website/translated_docs/es/FormEditor/properties_Markers.md

 ## Encabezado del formulario

 The form Header area is displayed at the top of each screen and is printed at the top of each page of a report.
-The Header area is defined as the area above the Header control line.
+El área de encabezado se define como el área por encima de la línea de control del encabezado.
 Puede hacer el área Encabezado más pequeña o más grande.
 You can use the Header area for column names, for instructions, additional information, or even a graphic such as a company logo or a decorative pattern.<p>

 You can also place and use active objects in the Header area of output forms displayed as subforms, in the records display window or using the `DISPLAY SELECTION` and `MODIFY SELECTION` commands.
 Se pueden insertar los siguientes objetos activos: